 Shortly after burying their father, his three children chose to file a lawsuit alleging that the driver failed to keep a proper lookout and so was the negligent party in the accident.

-After a thorough review of the facts and careful negotiation, the two parties came to an agreement and settled out of court for $382,000.
+After a thorough review of the facts and careful negotiation, the personal injury case settled out of court for $382,000.

 Yes!
 Let’s look at the facts: